Dreamworker has been successfully retired for many years and likes helping other people to have good retirements also.

 Read and Learn the Documents

 Potential buyers are always given the opportunity to read the governing documents of a community before they make their purchase.
 They then are asked to sign papers stating that they have read and understand them.

 However, these papers are usually long, complicated, written in legalize and difficult for most people to understand.

-Furthermore, there is usually only a limited amount of time for buyers to read them because they are emotionally stressed, in the process of making an expensive purchase and are involved in packing and moving.
+Furthermore, there is usually only a limited amount of time for buyers to read them, they are emotionally stressed, are in the process of making an expensive purchase and are also involved in the business of packing and moving.

 Many people also assume that what is in these documents won’t affect them.
 Most just don’t want to be bothered.

 A committee has given them the basic rules and answered any questions they have, so they think this takes care of what they need to know.